Hazardous Materials Management - Response

-Union Pacific has a wide network of qualified people to respond to any emergency:
+Union Pacific has a wide network of qualified people to respond to any emergency and includes:

-- Union Pacific also relies on a network of private response contractors who are carefully vetted and audited annually to ensure readiness.
-Most contractors are highly qualified with fire fighting or United States Coast Guard Oil Spill Recovery Organization (OSRO) certifications.
-OSRO-certified contractors have demonstrated expertise and equipment to handle oil spills on land and water.
-Contractors have access to equipment (boats, boom, skimmers, vacuum trucks, storage tanks, heavy equipment) necessary to respond to a hazardous materials incident.
+- A network of private response contractors who are carefully vetted and audited annually to ensure readiness.
+Most contractors are highly qualified with firefighting or United States Coast Guard Oil Spill Recover Organization (OSRO) certifications.

 - To supplement the response, air monitoring contractors quickly provide real-time data to public responders.
-Additionally, HMM can deploy contractors who are subject matter experts in toxicology, industrial hygiene, medicine, nursing and environmental protection.
-These specialty contractors can work in the communities and in concert with first responders to ensure a safe response.
+Additionally, hazardous materials management team can deploy contractors who are subject matter experts in toxicology, industrial hygiene, medicine, nursing and environmental protection.

-HMM has invested in response equipment in the form of firefighting trailers, foam caches, air monitoring equipment and specialty tools to ensure resources are readily available.
+- Response equipment in the form of firefighting trailers, foam caches, air monitoring equipment, and specialty tools to ensure resources are readily available.